matteeyah/respondo/docs/organization.md

 ## Organization members

 You can add or remove users from your organization.
-All associated users are able to respond to the related Organization tickets using the authorized Organization account on that social network.
+All associated users are able to respond to the related Organization mentions using the authorized Organization account on that social network.

 ## Organization domain